SigmaConnectivityPl/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_wall_controller/README.md

 ## Usage of Buttons and LED Status

+To use the sample app, the BRD8029A Button and LEDs Expansion Board must be used.
+BTN0-BTN3 and LED0-LED3 refer to the buttons and LEDs on the Expansion Board.

-The following buttons and LEDs are used.
+The following LEDs and buttons shown in the next table below are used.

 <table>
 <tr>